 Salty Says: This is the

-the most striking animated film of the 21st century.
-They really nailed
+most striking animated film of the 21st century.
+They really nailed so

-so many aspects of this movie, especially the Morales' family dynamic
+many aspects of this movie, especially the Morales' family dynamic and

 non-white-bro-dominated superhero movie done in a really honest,